PayPal (NASDAQ:PYPL) PT Raised to $65.00

-PayPal (NASDAQ:PYPL – Get Free Report) had its price target increased by stock analysts at BMO Capital Markets from $64.00 to $65.00 in a research note issued to investors on Wednesday, Benzinga reports.
-The brokerage currently has a “market perform” rating on the credit services provider’s stock.
-BMO Capital Markets’ target price suggests a potential downside of 2.96% from the company’s previous close.
+PayPal (NASDAQ:PYPL – Get Free Report) had its price objective hoisted by Evercore ISI from $60.00 to $65.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
+The brokerage currently has an “in-line” rating on the credit services provider’s stock.
+Evercore ISI’s price target suggests a potential downside of 2.96% from the company’s previous close.

-PYPL has been the subject of a number of other research reports.
-DZ Bank lowered shares of PayPal from a “buy” rating to a “hold” rating and set a $60.00 target price for the company. in a research report on Friday, February 9th.
-JPMorgan Chase & Co. dropped their target price on shares of PayPal from $75.00 to $70.00 and set an “overweight” rating for the company in a research report on Thursday, February 8th.
-Daiwa Capital Markets lowered shares of PayPal from an “outperform” rating to a “neutral” rating and dropped their target price for the stock from $64.00 to $62.00 in a research report on Tuesday, February 13th.
-Royal Bank of Canada upped their target price on shares of PayPal from $74.00 to $84.00 and gave the stock an “outperform” rating in a research report on Wednesday.
-Finally, Morgan Stanley reiterated an “equal weight” rating and set a $66.00 price objective (down previously from $118.00) on shares of PayPal in a research report on Tuesday, January 9th.
-Twenty-five investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $72.73.
+Several other brokerages have also recently commented on PYPL.
+UBS Group increased their price target on PayPal from $56.00 to $63.00 and gave the company a “neutral” rating in a research report on Friday, March 1st.
+JMP Securities raised their target price on shares of PayPal from $70.00 to $82.00 and gave the company a “market outperform” rating in a research note on Wednesday.
+Argus lowered shares of PayPal from a “buy” rating to a “hold” rating in a research report on Friday, February 9th.
+Morgan Stanley reiterated an “equal weight” rating and issued a $66.00 price target (down previously from $118.00) on shares of PayPal in a research note on Tuesday, January 9th.
+Finally, Citigroup lowered their price objective on shares of PayPal from $76.00 to $73.00 and set a “buy” rating on the stock in a research note on Thursday, February 8th.
+Twenty-five investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus price target of $72.73.

-PayPal (NASDAQ:PYPL – Get Free Report) last announced its quarterly earnings data on Tuesday, April 30th.
-The credit services provider reported $1.08 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.22 by ($0.14).
-The firm had revenue of $7.70 billion during the quarter, compared to analysts’ expectations of $7.52 billion.
+PayPal (NASDAQ:PYPL – Get Free Report) last posted its earnings results on Tuesday, April 30th.
+The credit services provider reported $1.08 earnings per share for the quarter, missing the consensus estimate of $1.22 by ($0.14).
 PayPal had a return on equity of 21.58% and a net margin of 14.26%.
-The business’s revenue for the quarter was up 9.4% on a year-over-year basis.
-During the same period last year, the company earned $0.86 earnings per share.
-Equities analysts anticipate that PayPal will post 4.03 earnings per share for the current fiscal year.
+The business had revenue of $7.70 billion for the quarter, compared to the consensus estimate of $7.52 billion.
+During the same quarter in the prior year, the firm posted $0.86 earnings per share.
+The business’s revenue was up 9.4% on a year-over-year basis.
+Equities research analysts anticipate that PayPal will post 4.03 EPS for the current year.

-In related news, SVP Frank Keller sold 7,686 shares of the firm’s stock in a transaction dated Friday, March 1st.
+In other news, SVP Frank Keller sold 7,686 shares of the business’s stock in a transaction on Friday, March 1st.
 The shares were sold at an average price of $60.64, for a total value of $466,079.04.
-Following the transaction, the senior vice president now owns 23,430 shares of the company’s stock, valued at approximately $1,420,795.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-0.14% of the stock is currently owned by insiders.
+Following the transaction, the senior vice president now owns 23,430 shares of the company’s stock, valued at $1,420,795.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Insiders own 0.14% of the company’s stock.

 About PayPal